 At first sight, significant differences in the forces behind economic growth can be observed between the three periods mentioned above (Table 1).
-In the earlier period, 1939-1951, per capita income growth (2.1 per cent) depended, almost equally, on the increase in GDP per hour worked (0.9 per cent per year) and on the rise in hours worked per person (1.1 per cent).
+In the earlier period, 1939-51, per capita income growth (2.1 percent) depended, almost equally, on the increase in GDP per hour worked (0.9 percent per year) and on the rise in hours worked per person (1.1 percent).
 Efficiency gains explained, in turn, all the improvement in labour productivity.
-In the second period, 1952-1958, per capita GDP growth accelerated (4.4 per cent) depending exclusively on the increase in labour productivity (4.2 per cent), which largely resulted from efficiency gains (2.6 per cent), but also from broad capital deepening.
-The pattern initiated in the 1950s intensified during 1959-1975, with labour productivity (6.4 per cent) accounting for all the improvement in per capita GDP (5.6 per cent), while the rise in total factor productivity (4.2 per cent) accounts for two-thirds of the increase in output per hour worked.
+In the second period, 1952-58, per capita GDP growth accelerated (4.4 percent) depending exclusively on the increase in labour productivity (4.2 percent), which largely resulted from efficiency gains (2.6 percent), but also from broad capital deepening.
+The pattern initiated in the 1950s intensified during 1959-75, with labour productivity (6.4 percent) accounting for all the improvement in per capita GDP (5.6 percent) while the rise in total factor productivity (4.2 percent) accounts for two-thirds of the increase in output per hour worked.